Posted July 8th, 2014 by Alexis O'Connell

 All strategies are fair game when public service announcements (PSAs) convince you to drive safely.

 Case in point: the controversial anti-speeding PSA that the Department of the Environment in Northern Ireland released.
-The video was banned from airing before 9pm and has prompted an outpour of response to the campaign's traumatizing tactics.
+The video was banned from airing before 9 pm and has prompted an outpouring of responses to the campaign's traumatizing tactics.

 In the midst of the tension, one thing is certain: this video isn't the first of its kind.
 Road safety PSAs have a long, bloody history.

 Fast, Free Auto Insurance Quotes

 We've collected some of the most shocking driving safety PSAs, a category where the United States lags sorely behind Britain and Ireland.
 After all, distracted driving is a growing epidemic in the country.
+Nearly 1 in 5 crashes involves distracted driving and 61 percent of American drivers admit to using their phone while driving on some or most drives in the past 30 days.
 People are texting and driving, using social media apps and playing Pokémon GO as they drive, and the results aren't pretty.
-Americans, it's about time we get scared straight!
+Americans, it's about time to get scared straight!

 Warning: some videos are graphic.